 Georgia's Governor Signs 'Fetal Heartbeat' Abortion Law

-Georgia Gov. Brian Kemp signed the controversial Living Infants Fairness and Equality Act on Tuesday, banning abortions in the state as soon as a heartbeat is detectable, which typically occurs about six weeks into a pregnancy.
+Georgia Gov. Brian Kemp signed controversial legislation Tuesday that bans abortions in the state as soon as a heartbeat is detectable, which typically occurs about six weeks into a pregnancy — before many women know they're pregnant.

 Lawmakers approved the bill in March and the law is set to take effect Jan.
 1, 2020.
 It significantly decreases the period of time for a woman to have an abortion in the state, currently set at 20 weeks.

-The legislation allows for some exceptions, including in cases of rape or incest if a woman files a police report, or when the life of the pregnant woman is threatened.
+The Living Infants Fairness and Equality Act allows for some exceptions, including in cases of rape or incest if a woman files a police report, or when the life of the pregnant woman is threatened.
 A woman can also have an abortion if her pregnancy is deemed "medically futile."

 The final approval by Kemp is a fulfillment of campaign promises the Republican governor made to supporters last year.
 It is also part of a larger national movement in which several conservative state legislatures are crafting bills to limit the procedure to the earliest stages of pregnancy.